JosephCHS/JosephCHS/README.md

 # Hi there! 👋

-I'm Joseph, a French data scientist and Python developer.
+I'm Joseph, a French data enthusiast and Python developer.
 Welcome to my GitHub profile! 🚀

 ## About Me

 - 🇫🇷 Proudly embracing my Norman heritage while delving into the worlds of data science and Python development.
-- 👨‍💻 Data Scientist and Python enthusiast.
+- 👨‍💻 Data Explorer and Insight Innovator.
 - 🌐 Passionate about leveraging data to gain insights and solve real-world problems.
 - 💡 Enthusiastic about home labing, continuously exploring and experimenting with new technologies.